Guide To Direct Payments - Surewise

 You must contact your local trust as soon as possible if your needs change, whether the change is short-term or long-term.
 They will then make a reassessment of your entitlement.

-Hiring a Personal Assistant With direct payments
+Hiring a Personal Assistant With Direct Payments

 If you choose to hire a personal assistant to provide your care, there are some things you should know.
 Hiring a personal assistant with your direct payments gives you the role of an employer, and with that comes some responsibilities you need to be aware of.